senzing-garage/knowledge-base/HOWTO/migrate-aws-rds-database.md

 ### Create new databases

-The following steps create new databases for Senzing Engine based on previous AWS RDS snapshots.
+The following steps create new databases for Senzing Engine based on the previously generated AWS RDS snapshots.

 1. Visit [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
 1. Wait until databases from "new" cloudformation have been deleted.